NotTotal/Total-Skyrim-Overhaul/README.md

 How do I use High Poly Head?
 - In racemenu search for “face part” and move the slider.
 HPH will work on any pre existing presets that you have, but you will need to use HPH's eyebrows.

+Loverslab downloads keep failing!
+- First make sure you verified your LL account and then restart WJ.
+If that doesn't work log in and out of LL in the WJ UI.
+If that doesn't work, grab the failing links from the WJ log, download the files manually, and put them in your downloads folder.

 How do I set skyrim to borderless windowed mode?
 - Change the settings in the SSE Display Tweaks INI in MO2